bakito/adguardhome-sync/.github/ISSUE_TEMPLATE/general_issue.md

 ---
-name: Bug report
+name: General Issue
-about: Create a report to help us improve
+about: Report an issue with your setup
 title: ''
-labels: 'bug'
+labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

 **To Reproduce**
 Steps to reproduce the behavior: